jacodetunde/Pewlett_Hackard_Analysis/README.md

 This analysis used PostgreSQL to create, filter employees database to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 Then,write a report that summarizes the analysis and helps prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.
 ## Results
 ![unique_title2.png](unique_title2.png)
-- 90398 unique positions would be open.
+(i) 90398 unique positions would be open.
-- The following titles would be open at Pewlett Hackard:
+(ii) The following titles would be open at Pewlett Hackard:
   - Senior Managers
   - Senior Staff
   - Engineers